divblox/divblox.github.io/linux-deployment.md

+This section will take you through how to get a linux (Ubuntu 18.04 LTS) system up and running to build with Divblox.
+We will configure a LAMP stack, necessary permissions and IonCube to run Divblox.

 # Install Ubuntu 18.04 image

 At time of writing, the latest stable version is Ubuntu 18.04, found [here](https://ubuntu.com/download/desktop).
 Download the .iso file (approx. 5 GB).